joraka/contact-list-testing/testcases.md

     * TC_7.3.3 Edit contact with first name and numbers
     * TC_7.3.4 Edit contact with empty last name
     * TC_7.3.5 Edit contact with last name longer than allowed
-    * TC_7.3.6 Edit contact with last name andand numbers
+    * TC_7.3.6 Edit contact with last name and numbers
     * TC_7.3.7 Edit contact with invalid date of birth format
     * TC_7.3.8 Edit contact with email longer than allowed
     * TC_7.3.9 Edit contact with invalid email format
     * TC_7.3.10 Edit contact with phone number longer than allowed
     * TC_7.3.11 Edit contact with street address 1 longer than allowed
-    * TC_7.3.11 Edit contact with street address 2 longer than allowed
+    * TC_7.3.12 Edit contact with street address 2 longer than allowed
-    * TC_7.3.12 Edit contact with state longer than allowed
+    * TC_7.3.13 Edit contact with state longer than allowed
-    * TC_7.3.12 Edit contact with city longer than allowed
+    * TC_7.3.14 Edit contact with city longer than allowed
-    * TC_7.3.12 Edit contact with invalid post code
+    * TC_7.3.15 Edit contact with invalid post code
-    * TC_7.3.13 Edit contact with country longer than allowed
+    * TC_7.3.16 Edit contact with country longer than allowed

 ### TS_8 Delete Contact
 * TC_8.1 Delete contact